 Dogs not only provide plenty of companionship and love on their own, they also help bring people together.
 If you’ve ever walked a friendly dog through a bustling neighborhood, you know they make great ice breakers.
 Research backs up this obvious truth.
 In fact, one study found that walking a dog was the third most common way people met their neighbors in a new neighborhood, and that dog owners were 60 percent more likely than non-dog owners to meet new people in their neighborhood.

 Dogs also bolster support networks, which helps guard against loneliness, says Steve Feldman, executive director of the Human Animal Bond Research Institute, a nonprofit organization that gathers and funds research on the benefits of companion animals.
 “Dogs really do encourage and facilitate social interaction, and people you interact with socially become your support system” he adds.
-An analysis of 148 studies on social support found that people with strong support systems are 50 percent more likely than people with less social support to live longer.

 It’s easy to see how dogs bring people together, Feldman says.
 Dog owners who go out walking with their pooches “learn the names of the dogs and maybe even the names of the humans” in the neighborhood, he explains.
 “Or the neighbor kids want to come see the dog and you meet the family next door.”